Umbría

 The narrative interwoven with the songs is not a unique feature of Homecoming, but is a constant in Umbría's latest releases, and it's one of the aspects that make them magical.
 But I have talked too much about myself, and have actually said nothing yet of Umbría's music.
 There are two qualities that come to my mind every time I think about it.
 The first is the astounding and intricate orchestrations, that intertwine so many instruments in a way that feels organic like a music high relief.

 Besides, the amazing orchestrations, Umbría's music has a unique fingerprint that I couldn't place until I finally talked to Umbría himself a while ago.
-It turns out he is quite skilled at playing the theorbo, a kind of lute of the late XVI Century.
+It turns out he is a student of theorbo, a kind of lute of the late XVI Century.
 And the Renaissance music influences, transfigured by Umbría's own approach to Dungeon Synth, are what make his music stand out.
 Indeed, from his first demos to his latest offerings there is a constant undercurrent that evolves and is ever-changing, but is also uniquely recognisable and uniquely coherent.

 Mentioning the last two releases, The Rime Pathways and Frost and Wonder, brings me back to the splendid union of music and narration in Umbría.
 These releases describe a journey through a norhtern land covered in snow.
 It is a ritual journey, but also a journey of hope, of bringing light when the dark seems to devour everything.
 A message I surely can't hear enough of.
 And I also love it that there is a Krampus in there, since it brings me back to when I lived in the city where I met my wife, and also where I first met krampuses (even if my wife will never read these journals, I am legally obliged to add that my wife is not a krampus).